 The acquisition of skills and use of techniques in these areas is developed, embedded and applied through thematic topics and links to Artists and Architects.
 This approach allows children to use their art skills to reflect on and explore Art within a context.
 Our children have access to high quality art material and resources and the progressive use of sketch books underpins and evidences children’s learning and development .

-Trips and visiting experts to enhance the learning experience in art will be utilised and the school environment promotes the display and celebration of childrn’s artwork.
+Visiting experts are employed to enhance the children’s learning experience in Art and the school environment actively promotes the display and celebration of children’s artwork.

 - A reflection on standards achieved against the planned outcomes;

 - A celebration of learning for each term which demonstrates progression across the school (Curriculum Floor book, Sketch Books and Art Display);

 - Pupil discussions about their learning (Pupil Voice);